moverest/sway-interactive-screenshot/README.md

 - `slurp` to select an area on the screen
 - `notify-send` to send a notification to notification daomon (such as [`mako`](https://github.com/emersion/mako))
 - `wl-copy` to copy the screenshot to the clipboard

-On Archlinux, you can install them all with `pacman -S jq rofi grim slurp notify-send wl-copy`.

 ## Bind it to the `Print` key